For naming conventions of matrices and vectors see the Mathematics page.

 Closed Loop Control: Control action which uses output from the system being controlled as input.

 CM740: A Robotis sub-controller which gives the commands to the servos.
+Previously used on the NUgus.

 CMake: An open-source build system generator NUbots uses to configure and build the main codebase.